-HOW DOES THE SWIFT FLYER WORK?
+HOW DOES THE SKY SCREAMER WORK?

-Note: The following is a detailed description of how you will control your Swift Flyer in flight once you are ready to go to the flying site for your first flight.
-Please study it carefully so you will become familiar with the operation of the transmitter.
+Note: The following is a detailed description of how you will control your Sky Screamer in flight.
+Please study it carefully so you will become familiar with the operation of the transmitter when you head for the flying site.